SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

     }
 ```

+After you get the placeholder object, you have full control over what will be presented to the end user.

+Notice that you're requesting a well-known placeholder by using the corresponding well-known identifier.
+In this case, the code is accessing the footer section of the page using the `Bottom` identifier.

-In the following steps, you'll modify the Hello World Application Customizer to access placeholders and modify their content by adding custom HTML elements to them.
+In the following steps, you'll modify the Hello World Application Customizer to access and modify placeholders by adding custom HTML elements.

 1. In Visual Studio Code (or your preferred IDE), open **src\extensions\helloWorld\HelloWorldApplicationCustomizer.ts.**